AlbertoMarinelli/Data-Mining-UNIPI/README.md

 <br /><br />
 Task 1: <b>Data Understanding and Preparation</b>

-&nbsp;&nbsp;Task 1.1: <b>Data Understanding</b>, explore the dataset with the analytical tools.
+&nbsp;&nbsp;&nbsp;Task 1.1: <b>Data Understanding</b>, explore the dataset with the analytical tools.
 Evaluate data quality, distribution of variables and pairwise correlations.

-&nbsp;&nbsp;Task 1.2: <b>Data Preparation</b>, improve the quality of the data and prepare them by extracting new interesting features to describe the user and their behaviour from the information gathered from tweets.
+&nbsp;&nbsp;&nbsp;Task 1.2: <b>Data Preparation</b>, improve the quality of the data and prepare them by extracting new interesting features to describe the user and their behaviour from the information gathered from tweets.
 <br /><br />
 Task 2: <b>Clustering analysis</b>, based on the user’s profile explore the dataset using various clustering techniques.
 <br /><br />